FlagOpen/FlagEmbedding/examples/finetune/README.md

 - `passage_max_len`: max length for passage.
 Please set it according the average length of passages in your data.
 - `query_instruction_for_retrieval`: instruction for query, which will be added to each query.
 You also can set it `""` to add nothing to query.

-More training arguments please refer to [transformers.TrainingArguments](https://huggingface.co/docs/transformers/main_classes/trainer#transformers.TrainingArguments)
+For more training arguments please refer to [transformers.TrainingArguments](https://huggingface.co/docs/transformers/main_classes/trainer#transformers.TrainingArguments)

 ### 4. Model merging via [LM-Cocktail](https://github.com/FlagOpen/FlagEmbedding/tree/master/LM_Cocktail)

+For more details please refer to [LM-Cocktail](https://github.com/FlagOpen/FlagEmbedding/tree/master/LM_Cocktail).

 Fine-tuning the base bge model can improve its performance on target task, but maybe lead to severe degeneration of model’s general capabilities beyond the targeted domain (e.g., lower performance on c-mteb tasks).
-By mering the fine-tuned model and the base model, LM-Cocktail can significantly enhance performance in downstream task while maintaining performance in other unrelated tasks.
+By merging the fine-tuned model and the base model, LM-Cocktail can significantly enhance performance in downstream task while maintaining performance in other unrelated tasks.

 ```python